 Eliminate the community college "equalization assistance" formula: Four of Arizona's eight "rural" community college districts qualify for equalization assistance from the state general fund.
 The key driver in this formula is the average net assessed value (NAV) for the eight districts.
 The further a district is from the average, the more money it gets from the state.
 Valuation growth in Coconino and Yavapai counties has been driving a wedge into the formula resulting in greater exposure for the state general fund.
-The formula for FY 2004 resulted in an estimated \$13.6 million cost to the general fund.
+The formula for FY 2005 resulted in an estimated \$15.5 million cost to the general fund.
 The equalization assistance formula was designed to provide money to Eastern Arizona College when the system was established.
-If the formula were eliminated, the State would support Eastern through direct appropriation.
+If the formula were eliminated, the state could support Eastern through direct appropriation.

-Eliminate state aid to community colleges for recreational classes: The State's taxpayers have an interest in providing funding to community colleges for academic and technological training.
-However, taxpayers can and should question what it is the State is paying for when credit is awarded for a course and thus are funded at the state level.
-Courses like Single Again, Coping with Stress, Humor and Play, and Creative Grandparenting have appeared on community college catalogs.
-Other courses appear that have been offered in Arizona community colleges might lead one to question whether they are truly at a college level: Appoaching Math Positively, Notetaking, Testing Tips, and How to Study are all offered for college credit and therefore generate state funding.
+Eliminate state aid to community colleges for recreational classes: The state's taxpayers have an interest in providing funding to community colleges for academic and technological training.
+However, taxpayers can and should question what it is the state is paying for when credit is awarded for a course and thus are funded at the state level.
+Courses like Single Again, Coping with Stress, Humor and Play, and Creative Grandparenting have appeared in community college catalogs.
+Other courses that have been offered in Arizona community colleges might lead one to question whether they are truly at a college level: Approaching Math Positively, Notetaking, Testing Tips, and How to Study are all offered for college credit and therefore generate state funding.

 Stop adding to the problem: Every year, the Legislature is asked to codify in statute a host of formulas that further erode the Legislature's flexibility to deal with spending demands and priorities.
-For example, HB2047 would add to statute an enhanced version of the formula JLBC uses to calculate funding for student growth in the state universities.
-Similarly, community colleges are seeking legislation (SB1350 and HB2246) to entitle them to inflation adjustments to their growth formula.
+Worse, in order to side-step the difficulty of funding new programs, the costs are often phased in, leaving to future legislatures the real burden for funding them.